 Perhaps your interest in an individualized major or minor grew out of your coursework with one or more faculty members.
 An adviser in the Center for Study Abroad and Interdepartmental Programs can brainstorm with you.
 Two faculty members must agree to serve as major advisers and will assist you in the development of your proposal.
 At least one of the advisers must hold the rank of Assistant Professor or higher.
 A minor requires only one adviser.

 Think about how your proposal constitutes a significant departure from an existing major or minor.
 Why is it different?
 In what ways?
 How does it allow you to understand the theme in a way that simply taking a variety of courses in different departments does not allow?
 Discuss how each of the courses relate to one another, and to the major or minor as a whole.

 Can an interdepartmental major or minor fulfill a divisional Cluster?

 Yes, provided that your proposal clearly defines one of the divisions: Humanities, Natural Sciences, Social Sciences.
 If the majority of your proposed courses fall within the Social Sciences, for example, you may ask to have your major or minor fall within the Social Sciences division.
 You will then choose clusters in the other two areas.

 What is the time frame for declaring an individualized major or minor?

 You’re expected to have an officially declared major by the time you have earned 64 credit hours, normally by the end of the sophomore year.
 Proposals are carefully reviewed and evaluated by the CIIP once a semester, in April and November.
-The deadlines for submitting a completed proposal are April 1 and November 1 of the first semester of the senior year.
-All majors and minors must be approved by the end of the first semester of the senior year.
+The deadlines for submitting a completed proposal are April 1 and November 1 of the first semester of senior year.
+All majors and minors must be approved by the end of the first semester of senior year.

 How do I fulfill the upper-level writing requirement?